They're simple questions.

 Comic Buyer’s Guide.

 my only interests in books.
-I’d decided to learn the retailing side because my ultimate goal
+I’d decided to learn the retailing side because

-two words; 'stop' and 'go,' and drew the rest sequentially.
-Was very active
+I only knew two words; 'stop' and 'go,' and drew the rest sequentially.

-while in Junior High School, and ran in the fan pages of Warren's
+was accepted while in Junior High School, and ran in the fan pages of Warren's

 Eerie Magazine #37.
 While the trademark term wasn't yet used, this

 was my first tale of the Wild Stars.
-And, like Burroughs did with Tarzan,
+And, like Burroughs did with

-Scribe Magazine and in the Eighties started
+with the Multiversal Scribe Magazine and in the Eighties started

 my publishing imprint, I initially used the name of my first store, Collector’s